 There are many people, including myself, who cannot stop at one cactus.
 Since they are easy to grow and are highly attractive, you can find yourself creating a collection before you know it!
-However, instead of spending money on new cacti, or on seeds, you can grow cacti from those that you already have.
+However, instead of spending money on new cacti or seeds, you can grow cacti from those you already have.

 Even if your cactus hasn't grown 'babies' (small replicas of the cactus will often grow around the mother), you can still grow new cacti from the ones that you already have, provided that they are healthy.
 This is fantastic for those who don't have much experience growing new plants and thus don't want to spend money on seeds out of fear that they will fail.

-If your mother cactus is surrounded by large babies then you will find growing new cacti the easiest.
-Simply separate the baby from the mother, trying to gather as many roots as is possible, and then re-pot.
+If your mother cactus is surrounded by large babies, you will find growing new cacti the easiest.
+Separate the baby from the mother, gather as many roots as possible, and then re-pot.
 (Remember to wear gloves or use something to protect your hands during this procedure!)

-If this has caused any scarring to the mother plant then you may want to use horticultural sulphur powder—this will ensure that no fungal infection can manifest itself where the plant is damaged.
+If this has caused any scarring to the mother plant, you may want to use horticultural sulfur powder—this will ensure that no fungal infection can manifest itself where the plant is damaged.
 The pup should be planted in a mixture of soil and sand, or gravel, to ensure good drainage.
 Calcium carbonate is also a fantastic addition to ensure that your cacti thrive to their full potential.

-You may find, however, that when you try to separate the baby that it simply comes or snaps off, with no roots to be seen.
-Don't worry, though—this can still be grown, but will instead be treated as though it were a cutting.
+However, you may find that when you try to separate the baby, it simply comes or snaps off, with no roots to be seen.
+Don't worry, though—this can still be grown but will instead be treated as though it were a cutting.

 Firstly, in order to take a cutting, you'll want to protect your hands.
 Looking at your cactus, find a section that looks healthy.
 This may be at the head of the stem or, if your cactus has arm-like branches, these could alternatively be removed.
 When taking the cutting, make it as smooth as possible—using a sharp knife will be beneficial here to ensure that there are no rough edges.
 You must also sterilize the knife beforehand, to avoid infection in the plant.